Watts-College/cpp-528-fall-2021/index.md

 - Quality of analysis – substantively rigorous in addressing the assignment
 - Demonstrated synthesis of core concepts from lecture notes and ability to apply to new problems

 Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
-Discussion boards that accumulate points through each activity on the board.
+Reflection assignments are also graded pass-fail based on evidence of original, thoughtful responses to prompts.

 The final project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.